ddfabbro/SANRR/README.md

 # SANRR
-A Python framework for Surrogate Assisted Nonrigid Registration.
+A Python framework for Surrogate Assisted Nonrigid Registration using MIRTK.